-This assessment resulted in a turnover of Taxonomy-eligible economic activities amounting to 38% of our total revenues reported for the financial year 2022, whereby the denominator is based on our total revenues as reported on the consolidated income statement for the year ended December 31, 2022, while the numerator is based on the total net turnover of our products considered as Taxonomy-eligible.
+This assessment resulted in a turnover of Taxonomy-eligible economic activities amounting to 40% of our total revenues reported for the financial year 2023, whereby the denominator is based on our total revenues as reported on the consolidated income statement for the year ended December 31, 2023, while the numerator is based on the total net turnover of our products considered as Taxonomy-eligible.
+This is to compare to 38% for the financial year 2022, following product portfolio evolution.